Use the tools below or read more for a more detailed discussion of the research tools available to you at Lehigh University.

 - Special Collections

 Library and Technology Services (LTS) offers a wide range of downloadable software to support faculty and student research needs on the Install Software page, which is the primary repository for all software at Lehigh University.
-The software listed will be useful in a variety of disciplines ranging from business to engineering to the social sciences and the humanites.
+The software listed will be useful in a variety of disciplines ranging from business to engineering to the social sciences and the humanities.

 Help and About documentation are available.
 Information about the software available on the public sites and the virtual public sites is also provided.
 Currently, widely used software such as Microsoft Office and Symantec AntiVirus, as well as all software available at public sites, is available.